AusBIGG/abis/README.md

-# Australian Biodiversity Information Standard - Implementation
+# Australian Biodiversity Information Standard
 This repository contains the Australian Biodiversity Information Standard (ABIS).
-It contains multiple documentory and data parts, the latter of which are presented as a cohesive Knowledge Graph (KG).
+ABIS is made of multiple resources: documents, code files and other resources.
+Together these present ABIS' definitions, rules and tools for its use.

 See the following starting points:

+* [Overview Document](https://surroundaustralia.github.io/abis/overview.html) - A single page description of what ABIS is and how to use it
-* [Standard Definition Document](https://surroundaustralia.github.io/abis/standard.html) - describes the ABIS overall and its parts
+* [Standard Definition](https://surroundaustralia.github.io/abis/standard.html) - Formally describes the ABIS and its parts, as per international standards
-* [Specification Document](https://surroundaustralia.github.io/abis/specification.html) - business rules, requirements and links from them to validators
+* [Specification](https://surroundaustralia.github.io/abis/specification.html) - ABIS' business rules, requirements

 ## Status

-This implementation is in an early stage of development, as of December 2021.
+This implementation is in an early stage of development, as of April 2022.

 ## Contact

-This work is being undertaken as part of the Biodiversity Data Repository (BDR) project for the [Department of Agriculture, Water and the Environment (DAWE)](https://www.awe.gov.au/).
-The technical work for this ABIS - Implementation is being conducted by [SURROUND Australia Pty Ltd](https://surroundaustralia.com) under contract to the department.
+This work is being conducted as part of the Biodiversity Data Repository (BDR) project for the [Department of Agriculture, Water and the Environment (DAWE)](https://www.awe.gov.au/).
+The technical work for ABIS is being conducted by [SURROUND Australia Pty Ltd](https://surroundaustralia.com) with input from [Gaia Resources](https://www.gaiaresources.com.au) and [TERN](https://www.tern.org.au).
+Ultimately, ABIS will be managed by the ABIS Working Group being established by the Department.

 For initial enquiries, please contact: